GMLC-TDC/utilities/CONTRIBUTING.md

-# Contributing to HELICS
+# Contributing to GMLC-TDC libraries

 :+1: First off, thank you for taking the time to contribute! :+1:

-The following is a set of guidelines for contributing to HELICS and associated projects.
+The following is a set of guidelines for contributing to GMLC-TDC and associated projects.
 These are suggested guidelines.
 Use your best judgment.

 ## Table Of Contents

 ## Licensing
-HELICS is distributed under the terms of the BSD-3 clause license.
+The Utilities library is distributed under the terms of the BSD-3 clause license.
 All new contributions must be made under this [LICENSE](LICENSE) in accordance with the Github [terms of service](https://help.github.com/en/articles/github-terms-of-service#6-contributions-under-repository-license), which uses inbound=outbound policy.
 By submitting a pull request you are acknowledging that you have the right to license your code under these terms.

 ## [Code of Conduct](.github/CODE_OF_CONDUCT.md)